The following exhibitions took place at Bloom Space:

 Friday 21st to Sunday 23rd February: ‘In Space’; Escaping Two-Dimensionality in Photography

 Photography degree and postgraduate students from Hereford College of Arts will showcase their recent work.
-The event will feature a series of photographic outcomes exploring diverse approaches, including three-dimensional objects and projection.
-The exhibition will include workshops led by Hereford College of Arts students and are open to everyone who would like to join us to celebrate the transformative power of images!
+The event featured a series of photographic outcomes exploring diverse approaches, including three-dimensional objects and projection.

 Tree Stories is an ongoing project showcasing abstract paintings inspired by your stories.
 Trees are more than just part of the landscape; they are keepers of our memories and connections to special moments and people.
 Since ancient times, storytelling and art have connected us, helping us express what matters most.
 Trees mark important moments in our lives.
 They are part of childhood adventures, quiet places of reflection, and symbols of love, loss, and connection.
 Through this project, I listen, collect, and respond to these memories, creating paintings that hold real meaning.